 I’ve seen grape leaves or dolmas at certain specialty stores, but they’re just not the same.
 We’ve tried buying jarred grape leaves in brine or oil but again – not the same.
 Using fresh grape leaves is the way to go so I am hoping that I can pull off growing a beautiful healthy vine this summer so that I can make grape leaves the way my parents make them.

 We always eat grape leaves with this delicious yogurt sauce.
 The sauce is similar to greek tzatziki sauce and it can be eaten as a side dish or all by itself.
 We start with lebni, a strained yogurt that is sort of like greek yogurt but with a more cheese-like consistency.
-My mom used to make it herself by straining regular whole milk yogurt with a cheese cloth.
-I was beyond excited to find that The Greek Gods brand sells packaged Lebni.
+My mom used to make it herself by straining regular whole milk yogurt overnight with a cheese cloth.

-It’s the first time I’ve ever seen a brand sell it in the grocery store.
-This is such a time saver and an easy breakfast or snack served with pita and olives.
-But today i want to show you how to make the delicious yogurt sauce.
+It’s an easy breakfast or snack served with pita and olives.
+Today i want to show you how to make the delicious yogurt sauce which is delicious served with grilled chicken or beef.

 Start with fresh ingredients.
 I like the cucumbers chopped fairly fine.
 It doesn’t have to be peeled if you prefer not to.
 You may also use dried mint but I prefer fresh whenever possible.
 Mint is so easy to grow and it smells amazing.